dhsha767/cummy2/README.md

 **!help**

 _usage:_ `!help` <br>
-Cummy2 sends a link to this file.
+Cummy2 sends a link to this file in the channel.

 **!karma**

 _usage:_ `!karma <opt:username>` <br>
-Cummy2 returns information on either the senders karma, or the specified user.
+Cummy2 returns information on either the sender's, or the specified user's karma.

 **!sendkarma**